diffstorm/processWatchdog/README.md

 [![License](https://img.shields.io/github/license/diffstorm/processWatchdog)](https://github.com/diffstorm/processWatchdog/blob/main/LICENSE)
 [![Language](https://img.shields.io/github/languages/top/diffstorm/processWatchdog)](https://github.com/diffstorm/processWatchdog)

+_It will start, monitor and restart applications if they crash or stop sending heartbeat._

 The Process Watchdog is a Linux-based utility designed to start, monitor and manage processes specified in a configuration file.
 It ensures the continuous operation of these processes by periodically checking their status and restarting them if necessary.

 ## Overview